Stellar collisions in globular clusters: Constraints on the initial mass function of the first generation of stars: Introduction

-The origin of the multiple stellar populations in globular clusters is highly debated.
-A number of scenarios have been proposed in order to explain the existence of two or more stellar populations.
-The oldest and most popular of these is the AGB self-enrichment scenario which is based on the formation of second generation stars (hereafter G2 stars) from the ejecta of the first generation (G1) AGB stars after gas has been cleared from the cluster by feedback from massive stars (Cottrell \& Da Costa 1981; D'Ercole et al. 2016; Bekki 2017).
+The origin of the multiple stellar populations in GCs is highly debated.
+A number of scenarios have been proposed to explain the existence of two or more stellar populations.
+The oldest and most popular of these is the asymptotic giant branch (AGB) self-enrichment scenario, which is based on the formation of second-generation stars (hereafter G2 stars) from the ejecta of the first-generation (G1) AGB stars after gas has been cleared from the cluster by feedback from massive stars (Cottrell \& Da Costa 1981; D'Ercole et al. 2016; Bekki 2017).
 Since the pure AGB scenario fails to reproduce the observed Na-O anticorrelation, a modified version of the model was introduced whereby pristine gas is accreted from outside the cluster and mixes with the AGB ejecta to form the G2 stars (Ventura \& D'Antona 2009; Calura et al. 2019; Yaghoobi et al. 2022).
-Other variants of the model relied on the ejecta of fast rotating massive stars (FRMS) instead of AGB stars (Decressin et 2007; Krause et al. 2013) or on the rapid efficient cooling of stellar winds material which falls back to the centre of the cluster and mixes with leftover gas with a G1-like chemical composition (W\"{u}nsch et al. 2017).
+Other variants of the model relied on the ejecta of fast rotating massive stars (FRMSs) instead of AGB stars (Decressin et 2007; Krause et al. 2013) or on the rapid efficient cooling of stellar wind material that falls back to the center of the cluster and mixes with leftover gas with a G1-like chemical composition (W\"{u}nsch et al. 2017).
 Other models invoked a dichotomy in GC mass whereby the efficiency of the AGB ejecta retention in the cluster would depend on the cluster mass (Valcarce \& Catelan 2011).
-The AGB- and the FRMS-based scenarios suffer from the same type of shortcomings.
-It is unclear whether the AGB (or FRMS) stars gas ejecta can cool and form the second generation of stars due to uninterrupted heating by G1 stars, particularly from X-ray binaries that heat the gas and prevent it from fragmenting (Conroy \& Spergel 2011).
+The AGB- and FRMS-based scenarios suffer from the same types of shortcomings.
+It is unclear whether gas ejecta of AGB stars (or FRMSs) can cool and form the second generation of stars due to uninterrupted heating by G1 stars, particularly from X-ray binaries, that heat the gas and prevent it from fragmenting (Conroy \& Spergel 2011).
 Another issue is the so-called mass-budget problem.
-This problem reflects the inability of G1 stars, under the assumption of a Milky Way like IMF, to produce enough chemically enriched material for the formation of a significant populations of G2 stars.
+This problem reflects the inability of G1 stars, under the assumption of a Milky Way-like IMF, to produce enough chemically enriched material for the formation of significant populations of G2 stars.
 Furthermore, and owing to the GCs orbits in the galaxy, it is not clear whether accretion of external gas would be efficient (Conroy \& Spergel 2011).
-Khalaj \& Baumgardt (2015) investigated under which conditions the loss of G1 stars due to gas expulsion from the protocluster cloud can help reproduce the fraction of G2 stars and some of the clusters properties such as their radial profiles and mass-half mass-radius relation.
-They found that reproducing the observations requires rapid gas expulsion timescales ($\lesssim 10^{5}$ yr) and a large number of supernovae explosions, which is 3-6 time higher than what would be found in a Galactic field- like IMF.
+Khalaj \& Baumgardt (2015) investigated under which conditions the loss of G1 stars due to gas expulsion from the protocluster cloud can help reproduce the fraction of G2 stars and some of the clusters properties, such as their radial profiles and mass-half mass-radius relation.
+They find that reproducing the observations requires rapid gas expulsion timescales ($\lesssim 10^{5}$ yr) and a large number of supernova explosions, three to six times more than what would be found in a Galactic field-like IMF.